 Whether you will have to pay the legal or institutional tuition fees depends on, among other things, the type of course that you choose (full-time, part-time, work-study), your nationality and any degrees that you might have already obtained.
 Read more about the nationality principle and the degree principle.
 You can use the tuition fee calculator to find out which tuition fees rate applies to you.
 This rate is also shown in Studielink.

-For the 2018-2019 academic year, the Dutch government has proposed to half the statutory tuition fees for first-year students.
+For the 2018-2019 academic year, the Dutch government has proposed to halve the statutory tuition fees for first-year students.
 In case of educational degree programmes, this might even apply for the first two years.
-You can find more information about the proposal on the website of the Dutch government (Dutch only).
+You can find more information about the proposal on the website of the Dutch Government.

 Change of tuition fee rate